How do I clean my laptop?

 If you've spilt something onto the laptop keyboard (like a soda) that's causing the keys to stick and cleaning it does not help we suggest that you have the laptop repaired since the keyboard cannot be replaced.

-Cleaning the laptop touchpad can help improve the look of the laptop and also many times will help improve the responsiveness of the touchpad.
+Cleaning the laptop touchpad can help improve the look of the laptop and also many times help improve the responsiveness of the touchpad.
 To clean the touchpad surface, use the same damp cloth used to clean the exterior of the laptop.

 Additional information about cleaning LCD and flat panel displays can be found on our main cleaning page.